b4iterdev/opencore-dell-inspriron-14-3467/README.md

 ![Screen Shot 2021-03-09 at 1 06 15 PM](https://user-images.githubusercontent.com/57698887/110426230-50186780-80d8-11eb-91bb-45d2d78e5b6e.png)

 # Notes:
-OS Support: MacOS HighSierra and newer (Catalina,Mojave Working, BigSur maybe work! ).
+OS Support: MacOS HighSierra and newer (Upto BigSur!).
 In the future I will continue maintaining this EFI.

 Before using this efi, go [here](https://github.com/OpenIntelWireless/itlwm/releases/) and download appropriate AirportItlwm.kext with your macOS version to /OC/Kexts (you don't need to re-snapshot the config as AirportItlwm are included).